schustersv/puppet-kafka/README.md

 ## Module Description

-The Kafka module for managing the installation and configuration of Apache Kafka: it's brokers, producers and consumers.
+The Kafka module for managing the installation and configuration of Apache Kafka: its brokers, topics and topic mirroring

 ## Setup